-- · our pre-incentive fee net investment income; - · our net unrealized appreciation or depreciation; and during the most recent 12 full calendar month period ending on or prior to the date such payment is to be made.
+- our pre-incentive fee net investment income; - · our net unrealized appreciation or depreciation; and - our net realized capital gains or losses, during the most recent 12 full calendar month period ending on or prior to the date such payment is to be made.
 Any deferred incentive fees will be carried over for payment in subsequent calculation periods to the extent such payment is payable under the Investment Advisory Agreement.
 The determination of whether such payment is payable in subsequent calculation periods will be based on the same methodology as described above.